ninikurshavishvili/Coin-Track/README.md

 ## Preview

 Add your screenshots manually by replacing the image paths below.

-## Preview

-Add your screenshots manually by replacing the image paths below.

 | Home                                              | Coin Detail                                             | Search                                           | Watchlist                                             |